Henna: Pakistan

 In Pakistan, henna is often used in weddings, Eid ul fitr, Eidul Adha, milad and other events.
 The henna ceremony is known as the Rasm-e-Heena, which is often one of the most important pre-wedding ceremonies celebrated by both the bride and groom's families.
-The night of mehndi, as the gathering at which the application of the henna is performed, usually falls on the second day of the festivities and one day before the wedding itself.
-The process commonly involves only the bride and groom but also can include close friends or other family members.
+The night of mehndi, the gathering at which the application of the henna is performed, usually falls on the second day of the festivities and one day before the wedding itself.
+The process commonly involves only the bride and groom but can also include close friends or other family members.
 The hands of the wedding couple are elegantly painted on this night to act as a sign of their union.